edisona/pigpy/README.txt

-pypig - a python tool to manage Pig reports
+pigpy - a python tool to manage Pig reports

 Pig provides an amazing set of tools to create complex relational processes on top of Hadoop, but it has a few missing pieces:
     1) Looping constructs for easily creating multiple similar reports